semeano/ng-dropdown-multiselect-pair/README.md

 - 'active' class added to the main container so you know when the dropdown list is opened or not (only if you don't use the alwaysOpened setting);
 - Option (noSeparators) to do not show separators;
 - Added classes (icon-check and icon-uncheck) for the check and uncheck glyphicons, if you don't want to use bootstrap (only for the menu items);
 - Option (enableEditItem) to enable editing and remove of the items.
-Also added 2 new events: onItemRemove and onIteOption to enable inline editing and removing itemsdown-multiselect --save
+Also added 2 new events: onItemRemove and onIteOption to enable inline editing and removing items.
+You can also use different icons, just use 'icon-pencil' for the edit button and 'icon-trash' for the delete button.

+###Install

+    bower install ng-dropdown-multiselect --save

 <div>